Elao/PhpEnums/README.md

 $permissions = new FlagBag(Permissions::class, 7);
 // where 7 is the "encoded" bits value for:
 Permissions::Execute->value | Permissions::Write->value | Permissions::Read->value // 7
-// or:
+// or initiate a bag with all its possible values using:
-$permissions = FlagBag::fromAll(Permissions::class); // which initiates bag with all possible values
+$permissions = FlagBag::fromAll(Permissions::class);

 $permissions = $permissions->withoutFlags(Permissions::Execute); // Returns an instance without "execute" flag